 International Trade Policy & Negotiations

 Steptoe has one of the largest international trade practices.
 We have earned a reputation as a leading firm for assisting companies to develop and execute strategies to improve market access and minimize risk arising from international trade developments.
 Our practice is top-ranked in the United States, Asia, and globally by the leading legal publication, Chambers.
-In both 2011 and 2012, our team was chosen as the International Trade Group of the Year by Law360.
+In 2010, 2011, and 2012, our team was chosen as the International Trade Group of the Year by Law360.

 Trade policy is not made in one place.
 Nor can one approach consistently yield favorable trade policy results.
 For each client, we design a strategy tailored to the client's priorities and budget.
 This strategy might involve advocating a company's interests at the White House and the Office of the US Trade Representative, or it might require briefings and consultations with Executive Branch officials or members of Congress.

 Often, Steptoe attorneys act on behalf of our clients to advise officials of the United States and other governments involved in negotiations and dispute proceedings in the World Trade Organization (WTO), under the North American Free Trade Agreement and in other multinational forums.
 Where appropriate, we make direct contact—formal and informal—with foreign government decision-makers.

 Effective trade policy representation requires a firm that can marshal significant experience in the trade policy process.
 Ambassador Susan G. Esserman, who most recently served as Deputy US Trade Representative and held high-ranking trade policy positions at the US Commerce Department, leads Steptoe’s trade policy team.
 Other key members of this practice include Richard O. Cunningham, who has participated in US trade policy debates for more than 30 years.
 Our London office contributes extensive experience with European trade policy-making.